tpapp/julia-repl/README.md

 # julia-repl: run an inferior Julia REPL in Emacs

 This is a minor mode for interacting with a Julia REPL running inside Emacs.
-The `julia` process is started in an ANSI terminal (`term`), inside `screen` (which you have to install), which allows text formatting and colors, and interaction with the help system and the debugger.
+The `julia` process is started in an ANSI terminal (`term`), which allows text formatting and colors, and interaction with the help system and the debugger.

 It is recommended that you use this minor mode with [julia-mode](https://github.com/JuliaEditorSupport/julia-emacs).